 - Enjoy local produce at local markets and unique dining experiences at the wineries in the hinterland area and Kangaroo valley

-At Murray beach, the water flows in ripples and as you step into the water the sand is white and water is clear and absolutely refreshing.
-You can site in you beach floats and enjoy and nice cool beer while drifting over the water.
+At Murray beach, the water flows in ripples and as you step into the water the sand is white and the water is clear and absolutely refreshing.
+You can sit in your beach floats and enjoy and nice cool beer while drifting over the water.
 You will spot occasional fishing boats and tour boats pass by you.

 Another 200 km from Jervis takes you across beautiful Morton national park.
 The drive is uphill and you can see beautiful mountain ranges stretching westward.
-The region is very scarcely populated and you come across lazy towns with building dating back to 1880s.
+The region is very scarcely populated and you come across lazy towns with buildings dating back to the 1880s.

-For more adventures traveller several interesting activities include:
+For more adventures travellers several interesting activities include:

 - Book a Fishing Charter